 Talk to us - the first step is to contact the class teacher about your concerns.
-If you feel that you would like to discuss SEND provision for your child, please ask to arrange an appointment with the SENDCo (Special Educational Needs Co-ordinator) SendCo@littlepaxton.cambs.sch.uk or phone 01480 375600 to make an appointment.
+If you feel that you would like to discuss SEND provision for your child, please ask to arrange an appointment with the SENDCo on: SendCo@littlepaxton.cambs.sch.uk or phone 01480 375600.